Day 1: Cusco to Cock-of-the-Rock Lodge.

 The journey between Cock-the-Rock-Lodge and Wayquecha has often rewarded us with sightings of Andean Potoo.
 At Wayqecha we’ll look for Swallow-tailed Nightjar at dusk.

 Wayqecha is managed by the conservation NGO ACCA.
 The cabins are comfortable and spacious.
 Departure from Wayqecha will be around 9.00 to allow for a few stops en-route.
 We’ll be at Cusco airport for a flight around 5:00 or 6:00 pm.The area near Wayqecha is very good for Red-and-White Antpitta and Rufous-capped Thornbill.
 There are also often good Tanager flocks which sometimes pass at close range for good photo opportunities.
 The flocks include Hooded Mountain-Tanager, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, Streaked Tuftedcheek, Pearled Treerunner and many more.

-On the way to Cusco, we don’t stop birding yet as it is possible to stop at a highland small lake above San Salvador, where there is Giant Coot and Crested Duck.
-Lower down, and dropping into the Sacred Valley, we look for the endemic Chestnut-breasted Mountain-Finch and Bearded Mountaineer that can be found here.
+On the way to Cusco, we don’t stop birding and visit a highland lake above San Salvador, where there are Giant Coot and Crested Duck.
+Lower down, and going into the Sacred Valley, we look for the endemic Chestnut-breasted Mountain-Finch and Bearded Mountaineer.